richychn/ask-insurify-v2/README.md

 # Ask Insurify

-This is a [Streamlit app](https://ask-insurify.streamlit.app) that allows users to ask questions about car insurance.
-The responses are based on information found at Insurify.com.
-I used a mix of HuggingFace Inference APIs and LlamaIndex logic to provide answers to car insurance questions.
+[Ask Insurify](https://ask-insurify.streamlit.app) answers car insurance questions using [Insurify](https://insurify.com)'s published online articles.
+The responses are powered by the Zephyr-7B-Alpha Large Language Model.

 Disclaimer: I am an employee of Insurify, but this app is not associated with Insurify.
-All information provided on this app is generated from published information, but may not be supported by insurance agents at Insurify.
+All information provided on this app is generated from public information on Insurify's website, but I cannot guarantee any AI generated responses are supported by Insurify agents.

 # Resources